NVIDIA-AI-IOT/jetson-generative-ai-playground/docs/tutorial_gen-ai-benchmarking.md

-# Performance Testing: LLMs and VLMs on Jetson
+# Gen AI Benchmarking: LLMs and VLMs on Jetson

-In this tutorial, we will walk you through performance testing of Large Language Models (LLMs) and Vision Language Models (VLMs) on your Jetson.
+In this tutorial, we will walk you through benchmarking Large Language Models (LLMs) and Vision Language Models (VLMs) on your Jetson.
 For this guide, we'll use vLLM as our inference engine of choice due to its high throughput and efficiency.
 We'll focus on measuring the model's speed and performance, which are critical to give you an idea of how your system will react under different loads.

 We will begin by serving the model, focusing on the key arguments to pass to vLLM.
 Then, we will capture and analyze the most critical metrics from our benchmark.